JoshMallery/t-th/README.md

 - Start at src/App.js

-- Next go to the src/Components folder afterwards
+- Next go to the src/Components folder